openshift/training/beta-1-setup.md

     If you look at the log for the node, you might see some messages about looking at endpoint maps and not finding an endpoint for the service.

+* When starting `openshift-sdn-node` I see an error like:

+        Could not find an allocated subnet for this minion (ose3-node1.example.com)(501: All the given peers are not reachable (Tried to connect to each peer twice and failed) [0]).
+Waiting..

+    The labs have us perform things in this order:
+    * Configure node
+    * Start node services
+    * Add node to master

+    Until the point that the node is actually added to the master, `openshift-sdn-master` has not allocated a subnet.
+Hence, this error will persist until the node is added.